neokii/op4/README.md

 This fork has full long control for all HKG with radar harness and Harnessless for older 2015 & 2016 Genesis G80(Fixed SMDPS) without any radar harness mod.
 All other cars should require scc to be moved to bus 2 from bus 0 for full long control.

 - Reach out to **johnpr#5623** on discord to buy a radar harness.
 1 & 1/2 week lead time depending on location of parts.
+- SCC ECU / Radar Harness **should** preserve Automatic Emergency Braking and Evasive Manuver Assist.
+Tested on 2018 Kia Stinger 2.0L Premium.

+**Enable Radar Tracks**
+Run this from SSH.
+`killall boardd; python /data/openpilot/selfdrive/debug/hyundai_enable_radar_points.py` Follow instrucions from script.
+Reboot and restart car; make sure no errors on dash.

+For a more detailed look at this, take a look at this great write up by Sunnhabin - https://github.com/sunnyhaibin/openpilot/blob/(!)README/HOW-TOS.md#radar-tracks

 **SPAS**
 -------------